 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Moundville is worth considering.

 One downside of living in Moundville is that it can take a long time to commute to work.
 In Moundville, the average commute to work is 32.64 minutes, which is quite a bit higher than the national average.

 As is often the case in a small town, Moundville doesn't have a public transportation system that people use for their commute.

-The education level of Moundville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.73% of adults 25 and older in Moundville have a college degree.
+In terms of college education, Moundville is nearly on par with the US average for all cities of 21.84%: 18.73% of adults 25 and older in Moundville have a bachelor's degree or advanced degree.